Endgame tablebase: Endgame theory

 For some years, a "mate-in-200" position (first diagram below) held the record for the longest computer-generated forced mate.
 (Otto Blathy had composed a "mate in 292 moves" problem in 1889, albeit from an illegal starting position.)
-In May 2006, Bourzutschky and Konoval discovered a KQNKRBN position with an astonishing DTC of 517 moves.
-This was more than twice as long as Stiller's maximum, and almost 200 moves beyond the previous record of a 330 DTC for a position of KQBNKQB_1001.
-Bourzutschky wrote, "This was a big surprise for us and is a great tribute to the complexity of chess."
-Later, when the Lomonosov 7-piece tablebase was being completed a position was found with a DTM of 546 (third diagram below).
-Among 8-piece endgames, a record DTC of 581 moves has been reported.
+In May 2006, Bourzutschky and Konoval discovered a KQNKRBN position with a DTC of 517 moves, whose DTM was later found to be 545 moves.
+In 2012, when the Lomonosov 7-piece tablebase was being completed, a position was found with a record DTM of 549 moves (third diagram below).
+It was initially assumed that a 1000-move mate in one of the 8-man endgames would be found.
+However, cursory targeted research has currently only found a position with DTC 584, which was discovered in 2021 by Bourzutschky.
+Assuming this projection holds true, Haworth's Law (which states that the number of moves roughly doubles for each piece added) breaks down at this point.

 Many positions are winnable despite seeming to be non-winnable by force at first glance.
 For example, the position in the middle diagram is a win for Black in 154 moves (the white pawn is captured after around 80 moves).

-In August 2006, Bourzutschky released preliminary results from his analysis of the following seven-piece endgames: KQQPKQQ, KRRPKRR, and KBBPKNN.